bikarnap/something_nothing/README.txt

 ````
 java -cp ".:junit-4.12.jar:hamcrest-core-1.3.jar:cpsuite-1.2.6.jar" org.junit.runner.JUnitCore AdminTest
 ````

+In the same way other test case classes can be run.

 ## Run all test case suites
 There is a Java file named TestSuiteAll.java.
 This file can be compiled and run in the same way as above.